4Anjali/limelab/about.markdown

 ## Project#01: Serving Fresh Produce in Detroit
 Detroit is a food dessert.
 Significant parts of Detroit do not have access to fresh produce.
 As a first pilot, we intend to serve upto 5,000 boxes of fresh produce by 2024 Thanksgiving.
 Our goal is to build a sustainable ecosystem of affordable fresh produce reaching its citizens.
-You can find the current status of this project here - .
+For current status of this project, [click here]({{ "/" | relative_url }})
 Click here to see how you can contribute to this project - .